moenarch/moenarchbook/guide/src/continuous-integration.md

-# Running `mdbook` in Continuous Integration
+# Running `moenarchbook` in Continuous Integration

 While the following examples use Travis CI, their principles should straightforwardly transfer to other continuous integration providers as well.

 ## Ensuring Your Book Builds and Tests Pass

-Here is a sample Travis CI `.travis.yml` configuration that ensures `mdbook build` and `mdbook test` run successfully.
-The key to fast CI turnaround times is caching `mdbook` installs, so that you aren't compiling `mdbook` on every CI run.
+Here is a sample Travis CI `.travis.yml` configuration that ensures `moenarchbook build` and `moenarchbook test` run successfully.
+The key to fast CI turnaround times is caching `moenarchbook` installs, so that you aren't compiling `moenarchbook` on every CI run.

 ```yaml